[First published in Broad Street Review, 2 Jan 2014, as “The sound of the music“]

 With apologies to South Pacific, there is nothing like a shawm.

 It comes down to composer intent.
 Simply, what does the composer want the music to sound like?
 Composers know, precisely.
-If they don’t, they’re not very good at what they do (leaving aside those who instruct performers to make up their own sounds, another issue entirely).
-They give over countless hours to sculpting sound as exactly as they can.
+If we don’t (leaving aside improvisation), we’re not very good at what we do.
+We give over countless hours to sculpting sound as exactingly as we can.

 So what did I say to the Aestas Consort in Chicago, who asked me to rewrite some of Vespers for other instruments?
-The piece I spent months composing, shaping, and adjusting to the exact requirements of a 16th-century instrumentarium?
+To rewrite that piece I spent months composing, shaping, and adjusting to the exact requirements of a 16th-century instrumentarium?
+To go from shawms, sackbuts, early harp, and theorbo to string sextet with harpsichord?

 “Absolutely,” is what I said.